Features

 • generated per-lease VNC or OS passwords for managed desktop leases;

-• screenshots and desktop launch commands that operate inside the lease.
+• screenshots, video, and launch/input commands that run inside the lease.

 • product-specific login and app credentials;

-• screenshots that prove a bug before and after a fix;
+• before/after screenshots that prove a bug and its fix;

 • PR comments, issue triage, and artifact summaries.